pcarbo/genetic-data-analysis-rcc-1/results/README.md

-Put the results files in this folder.
+Generate the results files in this folder, or copy and results files that are pre-generated.
 (See "Setup".)